frconor-ebook/meditations/_posts/2025-10-25-the-pharisee-and-the-publican.md

 Taking into account all of His teachings, Our Lord spoke more often about the need for prayer than about any other matter apart from faith and charity.
 Our Lord tells us in many different ways that prayer is absolutely necessary if we are to follow Him.

 At the beginning of the Pontificate of John Paul II, he said, "For me, prayer is the first priority.
-Prayer is the basic prerequisite to service of the Church and the world\...Every believer should always think of prayer as an essential and indispensable component of one\'s vocation.
+Prayer is the basic prerequisite to service of the Church and the world. \...Every believer should always think of prayer as an essential and indispensable component of one\'s vocation.

 "It is the *opus divinum*, the divine work which precedes and overshadows every work.
-We well know that faithfulness to prayer, or its neglect, is a test of the vitality of religious life, apostolate, and Christian fidelity" (John Paul II, Address, Oct.
+We well know that faithfulness to prayer, or its neglect, is a test of the vitality of religious life, apostolate, and Christian fidelity" (John Paul II, *Address*, Oct.
 7, 1979).

 We could add that without prayer, we cannot hope to follow Christ in the middle of the world.
 We need prayer as much as we need food to eat and air to breathe.
 That explains why the devil endeavors to keep Christians from praying with all sorts of superficial excuses.

 Some days before giving this address, the Pope reminded a gathering of clergy and religious.
-He said, "A constant danger with priests, even zealous priests, is that they become so immersed in the work of the Lord that they neglect the Lord of the work" (John Paul II*,* Address, Oct.
+He said, "A constant danger with priests, even zealous priests, is that they become so immersed in the work of the Lord that they neglect the Lord of the work" (John Paul II*,* *Address*, Oct.
 1, 1979).

 This is a danger that faces every Christian.
 Of what good is the most energetic apostolate if it\'s accomplished at the cost of one\'s friendship with Our Lord?
 It all becomes a huge mistake.
 The achievement would end up worthless.
 This would be a human endeavor where we sought only ourselves.

 The remedy for this malady is clear.
-John Paul II says: "We must find time, we must make time, to be with the Lord in prayer" (*ibid.*).
+John Paul II continued: "We must find time, we must make time, to be with the Lord in prayer" (*ibid.*).

 Prayer is "indispensable for you, today as yesterday" (John Paul II, *Address*, Jan.
 27, 1979).

 Let us look and see whether our prayer, our friendship with Jesus, really influences our life of work, our family life, our friendships, our apostolate.
 We know that everything is different once we have talked it over with Jesus.

 It is in our prayer that "the Lord gives light to understand his truths" (St. Teresa, *Foundations,* 10,13).
 Without the help of this light, then all would be darkness.
 That divine light will permit us to penetrate the mystery of God and of existence.

 The purpose of this parable of the Pharisee and the tax collector is to teach us the difference between true piety and false piety.
 We are told in the Book of Sirach that "the prayer of the humble pierces the clouds" (Sir.
-35:21).
+35:17).
 It always reaches God and attains its end.

 St. Luke points out that the Lord told this parable "to some who trusted in themselves that they were righteous and they despised others" (Luke 18:9).

 Our Lord uses two figures who were familiar to His audience.
 "Two men went up to the temple to pray, one a Pharisee and the other a tax collector."

-Right from the start of the parable, we see that the men share an external purpose but have entirely different agendas.
+Right from the start of the parable, we see that the men share an external purpose but have entirely different agenda.
 The Pharisee didn\'t come to pray to God.
 He\'s really just talking to himself.

 There is no love for God in his words, nor any vestige of humility.
 He stands before God and gives thanks for his own rectitude.
 He\'s patting himself on the back all the time.

 Then he compares his upright behavior with that of other people and finds himself justified.
 Comparisons are always very dangerous.
 It would appear that he doesn\'t really need God after all.

 "The tax collector stood far off."
 St. Augustine says: "Because he did not thrust himself forward, God was able to approach him the more easily.
 He who would not lift up his eyes to heaven (Luke 18:13) now had the Lord of heaven within him.
 Whether the Lord is near or far actually depends on you.
-Love, and He will approach" (St. Augustine, *Sermon* 9, 21).
+Love, and He will approach" (St. Augustine, *Sermon 9, 21*).

 God is very attentive to everything that we say to Him.